-^{5.21} Whilst it was not possible to determine the travelling status of a total of 5 households as they either refused to be interviewed, or were not on site at the time of the fieldwork, the needs of these households still need to be recognised by the GTAA as they are believed to be ethnic Gypsies and Travellers and may meet the planning definition.
+- ^{5.22} Whilst it was not possible to determine the travelling status of a total of 37 households as they either refused to be interviewed, or were not on site at the time of the fieldwork, the needs of these households still need to be recognised by the GTAA as they are believed to be ethnic Gypsies and Travellers and may meet the planning definition. - ^{5.23} ORS are of the opinion that it would not be appropriate when producing a robust assessment of need to make any firm assumptions about whether or not households where an interview was not completed meet the planning definition based on the outcomes of households in that local authority where an interview was completed. - ^{5.24} However data that has been collected from over 2,500 household interviews that have been completed by ORS since the changes to PPTS in 2015 suggests that nationally approximately 10% of households that have been interviewed meet the planning definition.

-- ^{5.22} ORS are of the opinion that it would not be appropriate when producing a robust assessment of need to make any firm assumptions about whether or not households where an interview was not completed meet the planning definition based on the outcomes of households in that local authority where an interview was completed. - ^{5.23} However data that has been collected from over 2,500 household interviews that have been completed by ORS since the changes to PPTS in 2015 suggests that nationally approximately 10% of households that have been interviewed meet the planning definition. - ^{5.24} This would suggest that it is likely that only a small proportion of the potential need identified from these households will need conditioned Gypsy and Traveller pitches, and that the needs of the majority will need to be addressed through other means. - ^{5.25} Should further information be made available to the Council that will allow for the planning definition to be applied to the unknown households, the overall level of need could rise by up to 1 from new household formation (this uses a base of the 5 household and a net growth rate of 1.50%5).
-Therefore additional need could increase by up to a further 1 pitch, plus any concealed adult households or 5 year need arising from older teenagers living in these households (if all unknown pitches are deemed to meet the planning definition).
-However, as an illustration, if the ORS national average of 10% were to be applied this could be as few as no additional pitches. - ^{5.26} Tables setting out the components of need for unknown households can be found in Appendix A.
+- ^{5.25} This would suggest that it is likely that only a small proportion of the potential need identified from these households will need conditioned Gypsy and Traveller pitches, and that the needs of the majority will need to be addressed through other means. - 5.26 Should further information be made available to the Council that will allow for the planning definition to be applied to the 'unknown' households, the overall level of need could rise by up to 13 pitches from new household formation (this uses a base of the 37 households and a net growth rate of 1.50%).
+There are also a total of 3 pitches that will become vacant on one of the public sites (2 through households seeking to move to bricks and mortar and 1 household seeking to move to another site).
+Therefore additional need could increase by up to a further 10 pitches, plus any concealed adult households or 5 year need arising from older teenagers living in these households (if all 37 unknown pitches are deemed to meet the planning definition).
+However, as an illustration, if the ORS national average of 10% were to be applied this could be as few as 1 additional pitch. - 5.27 Tables setting out the components of need for unknown households can be found in Appendix A.